akhodakivskiy/VimFx/documentation/options.md

 ### `hints.sleep`

 In Hints mode, VimFx continually checks if the element for a hint marker has moved.
 If so, the marker is moved as well.
-This pref controls how many milliseconds VimFx should “sleep” between each check.
+This option controls how many milliseconds VimFx should “sleep” between each check.
 The shorter, the more CPU usage, the longer, the more stuttery marker movement.